hatlabs/sh-rpi/pages/hardware/index.md

    This header is connected to the microcontroller INTerrupt pin.
 This pin can be used in the future by the optional RTC or an external interrupt source to wake up the Raspberry Pi.
 9. CR1220 battery connector for real-time clock.
    The optional real-time clock requires a CR1220 backup battery to keep time when the system is powered off.
-   The battery must be oriented positive (flat) side up.
+   The battery must be oriented positive (flatter) side up.

 ## Power supply

-The SH-RPi includes an integrated power supply subsystem for powering the Raspberry Pi using a noisy power source.
+The SH-RPi includes an integrated power supply subsystem that provides a clean power supply to the Raspberry Pi from a noisy power source, like a boat's "house" battery system.
 The power supply permits input voltages between 8-32 V (although the output will be disabled if the input is less than 10V, to protect the vessel batteries from deep discharging).

 The input current is limited to a maximum of 0.8 A at 12 V.